SPI (Serial Peripheral Interface)

 High GPIO Cost

-SPI does not scale well with an increasing number of slaves: each additional slave requires its own CS line, and each additional CS line requires an additional GPIO at the master.
+SPI does not scale well with the number of slaves: each additional slave requires its own CS line, and each additional CS line requires an additional GPIO at the master.

 The true hardware cost on the master side is three GPIO to support SPI plus one additional GPIO per slave.